Free School Meals - benefits of receiving and eligibility criteria

 Your child will be able to get Free School Meals if you receive any of the following:

-A child becomes eligible for a free school meal (FSM) once their claim has been verified and approved.
-Verification can either be from using the Department for Education’s Eligibility Checking System (ECS), or via the HB/CTS claim.
+A child becomes eligible for Free School Meals once their claim has been verified and approved.
+Verification can either be from using the Department for Education’s Eligibility Checking Engine (ECE), or via the HB/CTS claim.
 Eligibility starts from the date the claim is approved, not from the date the application was submitted

-Free School Meals – No recourse to public funds
+Free School Meals for families with no recourse to public funds

 Your child will be able to get Free School Meals if you fall into one of the following eligible groups